Robert F. Williams: China

-In 1965, Williams and his wife left Cuba to settle in China, where he was well received.
-They lived comfortably there and he associated with higher functionaries of the Chinese government.
-In China, Williams continued to publish The Crusader.
 Represented by the ACLU and human rights lawyer Michael Tigar, he won a lawsuit against the U.S. Postmaster General, in which the statute allowing the U.S. Post Office to refuse to deliver foreign-origin publications deemed to be "communist political propaganda" except at the specific prior request of the addressee was declared unconstitutional under the First Amendment and the Due Process Clause of the Fifth Amendment.
 In January 1968, Conrad Lynn wrote to encourage Williams to return to the U.S., to which Williams responded: